 Our native spruce bark beetle will differ significantly by size.
-Spruce bark beetles are longer and wider and will not have the distinct declivity (scooped out rear end) that is characteristic of Ips and a few other closely related genera.
+Spruce bark beetles are longer and wider and will construct “messier” larval galleries.
+Spruce bark beetles will also not have the declivity (scooped out rear end) that is characteristic of Ips and a few other closely related genera.

-ESBB is most likely to be confused with one of our native Ips species.
-We have 5 Ips species in Alaska.
+ESBB is most likely to be confused with our native Ips species.
+We have 4 Ips species in Alaska.
 Northern spruce engraver, Ips perturbatus, is the species most likely to cause damage and is common in interior Alaska, though it can be found throughout the state where white spruce grows.
 Northern spruce engraver is smaller than ESBB, between 5/32 and 3/16 inches long.

 While ESBB attacks middle parts of the main stem, Northern spruce engraver attacks and kills the upper portion of the main stem.
 Northern spruce engraver will also attack and kill small diameter trees.